The Emperor of All under Heaven once asked the wise tea master Lao Cha:

 – It did very well, your majesty.
 It was planted in the dense forest, on the frozen summit of Dong Ding Mountain, 1000 meters above sea level.
 There it acquired its unmistakable fruity, honey, and caramel-like taste.
 When you drink this tea, you’ll feel like you are eating a cookie.

-One of the most acclaimed teas of Taiwan is Dong Ding Oolong.
-The tea plant was originally brought from the Wuyi Mountains in the Fujian Province, mainland China, at the end of the 19th century, and was replanted on the Dong Ding Mountain in Taiwan.
+One exceptional Taiwanese tea is Dong Ding Oolong.
+The tea plant was originally brought from the Wuyi Mountains of Fujian Province, China, at the end of the 19th century, and was replanted on Dong Ding Mountain in Taiwan.

 Dong Ding means "Frozen Summit".
-The tea is planted at an altitude of 1000 meters.
+The tea trees are planted at an altitude of 1000 meters, making it high mountain tea.
 The tea garden gets plenty of sunshine in the mornings but is completely covered by fog in the afternoons.
 High altitude, dense forest, and good soil create favorable growing conditions for the tea trees.
-All of the above factors result in the strong, easily recognizable flavor and the sweet aftertaste of the Dong Ding Oolong Tea.
+All of the above factors result in the strong, easily recognizable oolong tea taste and the sweet aftertaste of a typical Dong Ding Oolong Tea.

 - Place of Origin: Dongding, Lugu Township, Nantou County, Taiwan